matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 establish a direct communication channel between two IP connected devices.

-This channel [SHOULD be considered untrusted](#confidentiality-of-data) by both devices, and SHOULD NOT be used to transmit sensitive data in plaintext.
+This channel [SHOULD be considered untrusted](#confidentiality-of-data) by both devices, and SHOULD NOT be used to transmit sensitive data in cleartext.

 It will work with devices behind NAT.
 It doesn't require homeserver administrators to deploy a separate server.